How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

-Another reason for choosing a specific theme is \textbf{hack to train}.
-Astro hack week \cite{astrohackweek} and Geo Hack Week \cite{geohackweek} are examples of this type where participants are first trained to apply basic analysis and coding skills and gather domain knowledge before moving on to solve challenges in the respective domains.
-Singapore’s BrainHack of the Organization for Human Brain Mapping (OHBM) in 2018 \cite{brainhack} is another example.
-There the organizers held parallel training and hacking tracks to get participants up to speed with technologies and approaches they might require to work on projects in this domain.
+\forceindent Another reason for choosing a specific theme is \textbf{hack to train}.
+Astro hack week~\cite{astrohackweek} and Geo Hack Week~\cite{geohackweek} are examples of this type, where participants are first trained to apply basic analysis and coding skills and gather domain knowledge before moving on to solve challenges in the respective domains.
+Singapore’s BrainHack of the Organization for Human Brain Mapping (OHBM) in 2018~\cite{brainhack} is another example.
+There, the organizers held parallel training and hacking tracks to get participants up to speed with technologies and approaches they might require to work on projects in this domain.
+In addition, organizers might aim to help educators develop teaching resources.
+Examples of this are the FacultyHack~\cite{facultyhack2024} and the Hack beyond the Code hackathon~\cite{hackbeyondthecode2024}.

-A theme might also be chosen to \textbf{build resources for a specific community}.
-One example for this is the World of Code (WoC) hackathon \cite{worldofcode} that aimed to bring interested researchers and together and identify requirements for a large archive of open source data.
-Another example are events organized by the Open Bioinformatics Foundation (OBF) which aims at improving and extending existing resources and infrastructure and publishing papers about the accomplished work \cite{openbio}.
+\forceindent A theme might also be chosen to \textbf{build resources for a specific community}.
+One example of this is the World of Code (WoC) hackathon~\cite{worldofcode} that aimed to bring interested researchers together and identify requirements for a large archive of open-source data.
+Another example are events organized by the Open Bioinformatics Foundation, which aims at improving and extending existing resources and infrastructure and publishing papers about the accomplished work~\cite{openbio}.